peppy0510/PyMusicPlayer/README.md

 * Displays waveform as a seek bar.
 * Displays a real-time log scale mel-frequency spectrum.
 * Displays a real-time vectorscope showing a stereo image.
-* Analyse and display tempo, key, highlight part of the music.
+* Analyze and display tempo, key, highlight part of the music.
 * The highlights part of the music is displayed on the waveform.
 * Only highlights of music can be played continuously.
 * Import and analysis done with multi thread or process.